Opera’s Africa fintech startup OPay gains $120M from Chinese investors – TechCrunch

 Series B investors included Meituan-Dianping, GaoRong, Source Code Capital, Softbank Asia, BAI, Redpoint, IDG Capital, Sequoia China and GSR Ventures.

 OPay’s $120 million round comes after the startup raised $50 million in June.

-It also follows Visa’s $200 million investment in Nigerian fintech company Interswitch and a $40 million raise by Lagos based payments startup PalmPay — led by China’s Transsion.
+It also follows Visa’s $200 million investment in Nigerian fintech company Interswitch and a $40 million raise by Lagos-based payments startup PalmPay — led by China’s Transsion.

-There are a couple quick takeaways.
+There are a couple of quick takeaways.
 Nigeria has become the epicenter for fintech VC and expansion in Africa.
 And Chinese investors have made an unmistakable pivot to African tech.

 Opera’s activity on the continent represents both trends.
-The Norway based, Chinese (majority) owned company founded OPay in 2018 on the popularity of its internet search engine.
+The Norway-based, Chinese-owned (majority) company founded OPay in 2018 on the popularity of its internet search engine.

 Opera’s web-browser has ranked No. 2 in usage in Africa, after Chrome, the last four years.

 The company has built a hefty suite of internet-based commercial products in Nigeria around OPay’s financial utility.
-These include motorcycle ride-hail app ORide, OFood delivery service, and OLeads SME marketing and advertising vertical.
+These include motorcycle ride-hail app ORide, OFood delivery service and OLeads SME marketing and advertising vertical.

 Opera CFO Frode Jacobsen shed additional light on how OPay will deploy the $120 million across Opera’s Africa network.
 OPay looks to capture volume around bill payments and airtime purchases, but not necessarily as priority.
-“That’s not something you do ever day.
+“That’s not something you do every day.
 We want to focus our services on things that have high-frequency usage,” said Jacobsen.

-Those include transportation services, food services, and other types of daily activities, he explained.
+Those include transportation services, food services and other types of daily activities, he explained.
 Jacobsen also noted OPay will use the $120 million to enter more countries in Africa than those disclosed.

 Since its Series A raise, OPay in Nigeria has scaled to 140,000 active agents and $10 million in daily transaction volume, according to company stats.